thomasjosefjung/assets2036net/README.md

 to the submodel elements at runtime.
 This might lead to some confusion and sometimes made it impossible to strictly hide unneccessary aspects of the API from the developer.

-* The library uses Newtonsoft.Json for JSON (de-)serialization of the submodels as well as for (de-)serialization of the messages payload.
-To avoid the need for precompiler steps to create message payload specific code / classes, payload is handled in a completely generic way.
-This means, each parameter or property value you read, will internally be of type Newtonsoft.Json.Linq.JToken and nothing more.
-To get typed values or references, you have to take care of casting / converting by yourself.
-You will find examples of how the casting to simple and composite types (arrays, objects) is done in the unit tests and in the example project SimplePropertyAndOperation.

 ## Dependencies (NuGet)

 ### assets2036net library

 - log4net	2.0.13	Apache-2.0
 - MQTTNet	3.1.1	MIT
-- Newtonsoft.Json	13.0.1	MIT

 ### assets2036 unittests
 - Microsoft.NET.Test.Sdk	17.0.0	MIT
 - xunit	2.4.1	MIT